 Travel guide for Canada

-Canada is a part of the North American continent.
-It is the second larges land in the world, covering a surface area of 9.984.670 kilometers squared.
-There are also 6 different time zones within this country due to its size.
-Canada's trademark is the breadth of natural areas and uninhabited lands which cover almost 70% of its surface.
-Some of the biggest sight seeing locations are the Banff National Park in the Rocky Mountains and the Niagara Falls at the border between Canada and the USA.
+Canada is located on the North American continent.
+It is the second largest country in the world with an area of 9,984,670 km², which makes it fall into 6 different time zones.
+The country is characterized by its vast uninhabited natural areas, which occupy almost 70% of its surface.
+The biggest attractions include Banff National Park in the Rocky Mountains and Niagara Falls on the border with the USA.

 Geography